Cruse180795/Advice-Generator-App/README.md

 ### > Finished Preview Site: https://ryancruseadvicegeneratorapp.netlify.app/

-### > Challenge Objective

-The project was provided by frontend mentor, where you are required to build a advice generator that is responsive for desktop, tablet and mobile.
-The advice quotes are provided by a API: https://api.adviceslip.com

 ### > How Did I complete This Project

 For this project i was tasked with building a website that would allow users to generate random advice from the slip API.
 I created the layout using a combination of HTML and CSS whilst using Figma as a reference for the intended mobile and desktop designs.
 I used JavaScript to create the API call and to display the advice on the page.
 I used the following technologies in this project: